MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 <a name="security"></a>
 ### Security

+Security is enabled by setting Kerberos realm in *realm* parameter.
 Optionally also HTTPS can be enabled.

 Security files must be prepared on proper places (see [Requirements](#requirements)).
 But there can be used files from Hadoop.
-Keystore passphrase should not differ from key passphrase.
+Keystore passphrase can't differ from the key passphrase inside the store.

 **Example**: